lipesett/.Net8-RestfulAPI-With-Middleware/README.md

     ```
     (Remember to replace `SEU-USUARIO` with your GitHub username)

-2.  **Navigate to the solution folder:**
+2.  **Navigate to the project folder:**
     ```bash
-    cd .Net8-RestfulAPI-With-Middleware
+    cd .Net8-RestfulAPI-With-Middleware/TaskManagerApi
     ```

-3.  **Create the database (Migration):**
+3.  **Prepare the Database (First time only):**
-    The project is configured with Entity Framework Core.
-To create the local SQLite database, run the following command from the project folder (`TaskManagerApi`):
+    This command creates the `tasks.db` database file.
+The command you use depends on your terminal.

+    * **If you are using a standard terminal (Git Bash, PowerShell, CMD):**
+        First, you may need to install the EF Core global tool (you only need to do this once per machine):
         ```bash
-    cd TaskManagerApi
+        dotnet tool install --global dotnet-ef
+        ```
+        Then, run the update command:
+        ```bash
         dotnet ef database update
         ```
-    This will create the `tasks.db` file with the necessary table.

-4.  **Run the application:**
+    * **If you are using the Visual Studio Package Manager Console (PMC):**
-    Still in the `TaskManagerApi` folder, run the command:
+        Simply run the command:
+        ```powershell
+        Update-Database
+        ```

+4.  **Run the Application:**
+    This is the command you will use daily to start the API server.
     ```bash
     dotnet run
     ```

 5.  **Access the Swagger documentation:**
     The API will be running locally.
-Open your browser and navigate to the application URL (usually `https://localhost:7XXX/swagger`) to see the interactive documentation and test the endpoints.
+Open your browser and navigate to the application URL indicated in the terminal (usually `https://localhost:7XXX/swagger`) to see the interactive documentation and test the endpoints.

 ---
 ---